garden-io/garden/docs/reference/commands.md

 Examples:

-    garden update-remote all # update all remote sources and modules in the project
+    garden update-remote all --parallel # update all remote sources and modules in the project in parallel mode garden update-remote all            # update all remote sources and modules in the project

 #### Usage